Section Menu

 • Prerequisites: INB Students must have completed at least one of the following courses: INB 337, INB 365, INB 372

-Program Start Date: Mid-August 2023
+Program Start Date: August 21, 2024

-Program End Date: Mid-December 2023
+Program End Date: December 14, 2024

-Program Start Date: Early February, 2023
+Program Start Date: Late February 2025

-Program End Date: Late May, 2023
+Program End Date: Early June 2025

-Flight
+Flight & Orientation

 Visa

-A visa is required for US citizens.
-IFSA will provide students with instructions for the visa process, which is generally done through a visa processing agent.
 For general information about the visa process and visas for non-US citizens, see our Passports and Visas Page.

 Courses

-IFSA Courses: in addition to the Chinese language course students will also choose one of the following IFSA core courses depending on their chosen track:
+Students choose one of the following IFSA core courses depending on their chosen track:

 Students will then choose their additional courses from the array of other IFSA courses.
-See below for links to course titles, descriptions and full syllabi.
+See below for links to course titles, descriptions, and full syllabi.

 Transfer of Credit